How Much Does a Plumber Cost?

 Q. Do plumbers charge more over the weekend?

 Yes.
 Most plumbing companies have 24-hour service, but you’ll pay a premium.
-The rates vary from a flat fee of $100 to $350 extra or whatever the time-and-a-half cost would be based on their hourly rate.
+The rates vary from a flat fee of $100 to $350 extra to time and a half or triple their usual hourly rate.